brainrake/glossary/rip.md

 ### Dynamic Scope

-With [dynamic scope](https://en.wikipedia.org/wiki/Dynamic_scope#Dynamic_scoping), functions are evaluated in the environment at the point of use.
-Thus the meaning of variable and function names used inside a function can change depending on where the function was called from.
+With [dynamic scope](https://en.wikipedia.org/wiki/Dynamic_scope#Dynamic_scoping), names in functions are looked up in the environment where the function is called, not where it is defined.
+Thus the meaning of a function names can change depending on where it was called from.

 The `this` or `self` keyword in many OOP languages is a restricted form of dynamic scope, it refers to the object on which the method was called.
 Its problems are somewhat less severe, and more noticeable in dynamic languages.